taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 # Unidirectional vs. Bidirectional Data Flow

 React embraces unidirectional data flow.
 In the past, frameworks like Angular 1 embraced bidirectional data flow.
-It was the two-way data binding.
-But they failed in this particular area.
+It was known as two-way data binding.
+It was one of the reasons that made Angular popular in the first place.
+But it failed in this particular area too.
 Especially, in my opinion, this one flaw led a lot of people switch to React.
 But at this point I don't want to get too opinionated.
+Why did the bidirectional data flow fail?
+Why is everyone adopting the unidirection data flow?

 The three advantages in unidirectional data flow over bidirectional data flow are prediciablity, maintainability and performance.

 **Predicability**: In a scaling application state management needs to stay predicatle.
 When you alter your state, it should be clear which components care about it.
 It should be also clear who alters the state in the first place.
-In an unidirectional data flow one stakeholder alters the state, the state gets stored, and the state flows down from the stateful component to all child components that are interested in the state.
+In an unidirectional data flow one stakeholder alters the state, the state gets stored, and the state flows down from one place, for instance a stateful component, to all child components that are interested in the state.

 **Maintainability:** When collaborating in a team on a scaling application, it is a requirement that the state management is predicatblte.
-Only with a predictable state it stays maintainable.
+Humans are not capable to keep track of bidirectional data flow.
+It is a limitation by nature.
+That's why the state management can only stay predictable state when it stays maintainable.
 Otherwise, when people can't reason about the state, they introduce unefficient state handling.

 But maintainability doesn't come without any cost in an unidirectinal data floe.
 Even though the state is predictable, it needs to be refactor wisely.
 You will read later on more about these refactroings, for instance **Lifting State**.

 **Performance:** In an unidirectional data flow the state flows down the component tree.
 All components that depend on the state have the chance to re-render.
 Contrary in an bidirectional data flow, it is not always clear who has to update.
 The state flows in too many directions.
 The model layer depends on the view layer and the view layer depends on the model layer.
-It's a vice versa dependency.
+It's a vice versa dependency that leads to performance issues.

 Angular learned from its mistakes when it embraced two-way binding and uses unidirectional data flow in its second version, Angular 2, now.
 React follows the principle of unidirectional data flow in its local state management, but also the state managagement libraries Redux and MobX follow this pronciple.
 That's why they play nicely with React.